prapin/LuaBrainFuck/README.md

 LuaBrainFuck
 ============

-_LuaBrainFuck_ is a simple module to execute Brainfuck programs under Lua.
+_LuaBrainFuck_ is a simple module to execute Brainfuck programs under Lua 5.2.

 In addition to the traditional syntax, it supports Morse style and bracket style.